Elemo Qiltu

-Hassan Ibrahim (1936 – August 1974), more commonly known by his nom de guerre Elemo Qiltu, was an Ethiopian guerilla commander and businessman, a prominent member of the Oromo nationalist movement and the leader of the first Oromo Liberation Army.
+Hassan Ibrahim (1936 – August 1974), better known by his nom de guerre Elemo Qiltu, was an Ethiopian guerrilla commander and businessman.
+A prominent member of the Oromo nationalist movement, he served as one of the first leaders of the Oromo Liberation Army.

 Biography

 Early life

 Not much is known of Elemo's early life but by 1956 he had had an Islamic education and was living in Dire Dawa working for a wealthy Arab merchant who eventually took him to Aden, Yemen (then the Aden Protectorate) in 1956.
 He changed his name to Elemo Qiltu shortly after arriving in Aden.
 After marrying another Oromo living in Aden, Elemo started his own business which grew to be very successful.